supaflyENJOY/DynamicsDocs/docs/Patients/EpisodeOfCare.md

 **Status Update Information**
 - *Status* – select the status that the Episode of Care is being updated to.
 Options are Planned, Waitlist, Active, or On hold.
 - *Start Date* – set the date that this status began or is set to begin.
-- *End Date* – can either be set manually, otherwise it is auto-populated based on the start date of a new status.
+- *End Date* – can either be set manually, otherwise it is pre-populated based on the start date of a new status.
 *** Upon creating a new Episode Of Care History record, the End Date on the previous Episode Of Care History record is set as the day before this Episode Of Care History's Start Date.
 The previous Episode Of Care History is the record with the latest Start Date and no End Date.